lukmanr/CLVPipelines/README.md

 - Python 3.5+
 - Docker
 - Kubeflow Pipelines SDK v 1.20
+- gcloud SDK
+- Access to your GCP project

 The following instructions show how to configure Cloud Shell as the development environment.
+Note that you can use an environment of your choice as long as it meets the above requirements.

 ### Install and configure Kubeflow Pipelines SDK on Cloud Shell